SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/role/create-role.md

 10. If you are creating roles for associates: Click the **Functional rights** tab.

-    In this tab you can determine which functions will be available for the role, e.g. mail merge, publishing, exporting selections and administrator access in Settings and maintenance.
+    In this tab you can determine which functions will be available for the role, for example, mail merge, publishing, exporting selections and administrator access in Settings and maintenance.

     > [!TIP]
     > Hold the mouse pointer over a right to display more information about it.
 Read more about [Functional rights][6] in our FAQ.